 Since 2013, he has been recognized as a leading lawyer for employee benefits and executive compensation in The Legal 500 U.S. Clients describe Michael as an “experienced employee benefits attorney who understands clients with no-nonsense” and a “tremendously practical lawyer with good business sense” that has the “technical knowledge of executive compensation issues [that] is incomparable.”

-He is an adjunct professor of law at Loyola University Chicago School of Law and Northwestern University Law School, where he teaches Employee Benefits and Executive Compensation Law.
-Michael is a frequent speaker and author on a variety of employee benefits topics.
+He is an adjunct professor of law at Northwestern University Law School, where he teaches Executive Compensation Law.
+Michael is a frequent speaker and author on a variety of executive compensation and employee benefits topics.
 His speaking engagements include several presentations to the National Association for Stock Plan Professionals (NASPP), American Benefits Council and Worldwide Employee Benefits (WEB) Network.

 Author, “Practical Guide to Code Section 409A,” CCH Inc., 2012